Transport in Afghanistan: Afghanistan-Turkmenistan rail connections

 A 10-kilometer-long broad gauge line extends from Serhetabat in Turkmenistan to the town of Torghundi in Afghanistan, which is about 115 km to the north of Herat.
 An upgrade of this Soviet-built line, to renovate and connect the line from Torghundi to Herat, began in 2017.

-A second rail connection between the two countries is that which extends from Aqina dry port in Faryab Province of Afghanistan, via Imamnazar to Atamyrat (a.k.a.
+A second rail connection between the two countries extends from Aqina dry port in Faryab Province of Afghanistan, via Imamnazar to Atamyrat (a.k.a.
 Kerki), where it connects with the Turkmen rail network.
 The line extends from Aqina south to Andkhoy in Afghanistan, which is approximately 58 km long.
 It will be extended from Andkhoy in the future to other parts of Afghanistan.